HAlejandro88/terraform-gcp-basic-website/README.md

-Follow the next steps to create and deploy all the infrestructure in GCP
+Follow the next steps to create and deploy all the infrastructure in GCP
 - terraform init
 - terraform plan
 - terraform apply